Whitney Peak Hotel: CommRow (2011–2013)

 On October 1, 2008, Fitzgeralds Reno announced its imminent closure in November 2008.
 470 employees were laid off and the new ownership evaluated options for the property.
 The lower floors re-opened as CommRow on October 1, 2011 with the world's tallest climbing wall constructed on the exterior, CommRow was designated to have a hotel component but this never materialized and the business model as a whole, struggled and closed down on January 1, 2013.

 Whitney Peak Hotel (2014–present)

 Whitney Peak Hotel was announced as CommRow's replacement and the Chicago-based ownership decided it was going to gut the aging structure and rebuild from scratch, and the new property opened on Memorial Day weekend 2014.
 The completely renovated property shows no trace of the prior CommRow or Fitzgeralds Reno.
 The 164' exterior climbing wall, indoor climbing boulders, and the Blarney Stone monument are the only remnants from the past business model.

+In 2023, the hotel joined the Tapestry Collection by Hilton, an upscale "soft brand" of hotels that use Hilton's reservation and loyalty network.